PriyanshuVijay1402/Independentkids/README.md

 - DELETE `/api/users/:id` - Delete user

 ## Development
-- `ollama serve` is no longer required since dev move onto Claude.
-If you'd like to use local LLM model, you can uncomment ollama related part to test.
-- a `Claude` API Key is needed.
+- A `Claude` API Key is required.
 Please provide a key in .env file at root level
-- Use `sudo service mongodb start` to start MongoDB
-- Use `sudo service redis-server start` to start Redis
-- Use `npm run db` will do above two command all at once :)
+- Use `npm run db` to start both MongoDB and Redis services
-- Use `npm run dev` to start the application server👍
+- Use `npm run dev` to start the application server